TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_WhatsThePoint.md

 \*\* Heaven forbid I ever get confused for a real doctor - though that's highly unlikely.

 I spent about three months researching alternative ways of thinking about "value" rather than just counting shekels.
-I conducted this research in the museums, libraries and archives sector *specifically because* there's (supposedly) less of a focus on cash money in that sector.
+I conducted this research in the Museums, Libraries and Archives sector *specifically because* there's (supposedly) less of a focus on cash money in that sector.
 I did all this just after a decade or more of New Labour pretending (barely / badly) that there might be more to life than money (while also [totally contradicting themselves](https://independentblogposts.wordpress.com/2018/01/21/intensely-relaxed-about-people-getting-filthy-rich/)), and engaging various consultants and spads to find out what such magic ingredients might be.

 Obviously there *is* more in this life than filthy lucre, but in a capitalist society, pounds, shillings and pence\* are *the SI unit of value*, to which all endeavours must be converted so we can make apples-to-apples comparisons.
 After all the reading I did about this, the only paper I can ever recall is [this one](https://ideas.repec.org/p/pra/mprapa/14902.html), which states (and I paraphrase greatly here): "... many people in the cultural sector insist that 'value' isn't all about money, until the yearly budget cycle comes around again, when all of a sudden they can magically put a price on *everything*".
 To be honest I didn't really learn this lesson properly until the first job I did *after* getting my doctorate, when another patient individual took the time to explain business modelling to me once and for all.
 This happy tale is told in [essay three](./Agile_Value.md).